aut0maticjack/lazyweb/3D-Printing-Control-Boards-and-Firmware.md

 * Web interface which looks like Pronterface
 * Not as mature as Marlin or RepRapFirmware

-Moving this bitch to a separate page: [My opinion on Smoothieware](3D-Printing-Smoothieware-Opinion).
+Moving my bitch session to a separate page: [My opinion on Smoothieware](3D-Printing-Smoothieware-Opinion).

 ### Smoothieboard